nikolamicic21/spring-boot-multiple-hierarchical-contexts/README.md

-In this installment we have seen how we can create a _Spring Boot_ application containing multiple contexts and how we can form parent-child relationships between them.
+In this installment we have seen how we can create a _Spring Boot_ application containing multiple contexts and how they can form parent-child relationships.

 We have also mentioned a couple of real-world scenarios where we could structure contexts in hierarchy and what are the reasons to do so.

-Also there are multiple ways to form parent-child relationships including sibling relationship, depending on the use case of the application.
+Also, we have also seen that there are multiple ways to form parent-child relationship including sibling relationship.

 ### References